 Parking in an attractive city is less important to successful shops than shop-owners think.
 People choose where to shop based on the range and quality of shops, and the atmosphere of the place.
 Parking plays a role, but it is not the main factor.
-Research shows that there is no (direct) relationship between the turnover of shops and the transport mode used by customers and the amount of parking spaces provided.
+Research shows that there is NO relationship between how much parking you have and how successful your shopping centre is.
 People who walk, cycle and take public transport to the shops visit more often and visit more shops than those who come by car.